 What's on your bill

-Each month, you'll see the following three charges on your electric bill: Basic Service Charge, Energy Charge and Fuel Charge.
-View a video about your bill.
+Each month, you'll see three charges on your electric bill:

-The monthly Basic Service Charge covers the cost of maintaining your electric meter and the wires that bring electrical service to your home or business.
-The Basic Service Charge also covers the cost of reading the meter and maintaining customer records and accounting for bill payments, credit and other transactions affecting your account.
-The Basic Service Charge is incurred even if electricity is not used during the month.
+Our monthly Basic Service Charge covers the cost of maintaining your electric meter and the wires that bring electrical service to your home or business.
+It also covers the cost of reading the meter, maintaining customer records and accounting for bill payments, credit and other transactions.
+Every customer incurs this charge – even if electricity isn't used during the month.

 Video tutorial of your bill

-Customers who want more control over seasonal variability in their electric bill may want to consider using energy-saving practices in their home.
-There are many things you can do at home to help reduce energy costs.
+Customers who want more control over seasonal variability in their rates may want to consider using energy-saving practices in their homes.